Ldreifuss/megr2157-project-portfolio/docs/assignments/A03/index.md

 <img width="2272" height="1237" alt="image" src="https://github.com/user-attachments/assets/45f206b1-f63d-4b97-a836-009a5a8a0c15" />

 ## Part 3 - Design Reflection
 In my final iteration (where E = 10.15x10^6 psi), my hand calculations resulted in a length of 30.0406 inches with a maximum axial deflection of 0.009 inches.
 In the Finite Element Analysis in Solidworks, with a length of 30.0406 inches, the resulting axial deflection was 0.2284 mm which equals 0.00899 inches.
-The percent difference between my hand-calculated axial deflection and F.E.A. axial deflection was
+The percent difference between my hand-calculated axial deflection and F.E.A. axial deflection was 0.1111%.

 ## Part 4

 ## Part 5 - Modifying Parameters

-In my final iteration (where E = 10.15x10^6 psi), my hand calculations resulted in a length of 30.0406 inches with a maximum axial deflection of 0.009 inches.
-In the Finite Element Analysis in Solidworks, with a length of 30.0406 inches, the resulting axial deflection was 0.2284 mm which equals 0.00899 inches.
-The percent difference between my hand-calculated axial deflection and F.E.A. axial deflection was

 <img width="597" height="365" alt="image" src="https://github.com/user-attachments/assets/560d31f5-c7cf-409c-b4c9-5c3fc0b43948" />